orbitbot/awesome-mithril/README.md

 ### Testing

-Mithril doesn't necessarily require specialized tools for testing, however the following are developed especially for the framework.
+Mithril does not require specialized tools for testing, however the following have developed from the framework directly of from the community.

 - [Ospec, Mithril's own fast test runner](https://github.com/lhorie/mithril.js/tree/rewrite/ospec)
 - [Mithril Query, query mithril virtual dom for testing purposes](https://github.com/StephanHoyer/mithril-query)